alexrudy/postalicious/readme.txt

 * Logs all the activity so that you know what Postalicious did and when.

 == Version History ==

+= Version 2.7rc1 =

+* Completely revamped the limiting system.
+The new system is much more flexible and simpler to use.
+* Postalicious now uses the post scheduling provided by WordPress to publish posts at the right time.
+* Added custom fields with the bookmark's info to posts created by Postalicious with only one bookmark.
+* Improved the excerpt template.
+Leaving it blank will now let WordPress automatically generate it.
+* Added Jumptags support.
+* Fixed a few minor bugs.
+* Fixed a few typos.
+* General code cleanup.

 = Version 2.6 =